Jakir Hossain (politician): Controversies

 On 12 January 2023, the Income Tax Department raided Hossain's properties including his house, rice mill, and other beedi factories in Raghunathganj, Suti, and Samserganj in Murshidabad, among other areas.
 They seized Rs 10.90 crore in cash.
 However, Hossain denied any wrongdoing as he claimed this money was for salaries to the laborers working in his mills.

+Assets & Liabilities

+According to the candidate's self-declared election affidavit compiled by the Association for Democratic Reforms (ADR), they possess significant financial holdings, with total declared assets valued at approximately ₹133.52 crore.
+In contrast, their declared liabilities stand at a relatively low ₹8.46 crore.
+This substantial net worth places the candidate among the wealthiest political figures in the region, reflecting a robust financial foundation and considerable personal resources entering the campaign trail.
+However, a net worth of this magnitude—paired with exceptionally low liabilities—invariably raises unanswered questions about the true sources and sudden accumulation of such immense capital.